Self-studying for your next cybersecurity certification is full of hidden expenses that quickly add up – especially if they don’t help you to pass.

-*Shameless Plug* If you are hitting a wall in your prep and not in a position to do a full training course, our partners at Kaplan IT Training offer intelligent practice exams that provide you with valuable practice and insight on your performance.
+*Shameless Plug* If you are hitting a wall in your prep and not in a position to do a full training course, we offer intelligent practice exams that provide you with valuable practice and insight into your performance.

 We haven’t yet quantified the cost of time, especially wasted time.
 Misused time usually involves studying and committing to memory things that you don’t need to know for the exam.
-If you try to prioritize content on your own, you feel pressure to know and study everything – a feat that is impossible, and a waste of time.
+If you try to prioritize content on your own, you feel pressure to know and study everything – an impossible feat, and a waste of time.

 If the average self-studier spends about 200 hours studying, you will likely spend 75 of those hours studying useless content, such as encryption key lengths or the providers in a SAML token exchange (stuff that’s cool or seems important but is unlikely to appear on exams).
-That’s 75 hours that could have spent on more relevant topics, a long weekend getaway, watching 19 Major League Baseball games, or binge watching all of those latest Netflix shows in your queue.
-If you think in more monetary ways, consider a round salary of $100,000 a year, that means your time is worth about $48/hour, which means you wasted $3,600.
+That’s 75 hours that could have spent on more relevant topics, a long weekend getaway, watching 19 Major League Baseball games, or binge-watching all of those latest Netflix shows in your queue.
+If you think in more monetary ways, consider a round salary of $100,000 a year, which means your time is worth about $48/hour, and you wasted $3,600.